 Prior to the passing of the protective legislation, the Task Force had composed a report with several recommendations that they believed were essential to the prevention of cultural crimes.
 As noted in the report, the Task Force intends to focus its efforts on the United States, as it makes up 43% of the global art market and can spearhead the initiative to stop these crimes.
 The recommendations are meant to guide international leaders like the United Nations, sectors of the United States government—such as the White House, Congress, the Armed Forces, and the Department of Defense—as well as private art market players, including museums and art dealers.

 The #CultureUnderThreat Task Force initiative also yielded a technological approach to cultural crime prevention.
 In collaboration with Hexagon’s Geospatial division, the Antiquities Coalition developed the Culture Under Threat Smart M.App.

 The Culture Under Threat Smart M.App

-The Culture Under Threat M.App is one use of the Incident Analyzer Smart M.App from Hexagon Geospatial and incorporates high-resolution satellite imagery from Digital Globe with Hexagon Smart M.App technology to provide a graphical representation of cultural crimes committed in the Middle East and North African region.
-Focusing on giving a clear dashboard view of trends which help visualize change, the Culture Under Threat Smart M.App can be used to recognize patterns and understand when and where destruction has occurred over time.
+The Culture Under Threat M.App uses the Incident Analyzer Smart M.App from Hexagon’s Geospatial division.
+It incorporates high-resolution satellite imagery from Digital Globe with Hexagon Smart M.App technology to provide a graphical representation of cultural crimes committed in the Middle East and North African region.
+Focused on presenting a clear dashboard view of trends that help visualize changes in frequency and distribution, the Culture Under Threat Smart M.App can be used to recognize patterns and understand when and where destruction has occurred over time.

 Visit the Antiquities Coalition’s website to learn more about their organization and the initiatives of the Culture Under Threat Task Force.